JoeLumbley/Audio-Playback-CS/README.md

-# Audio Playback CS
+# Audio Playback C#

-The Audio Playback App is a powerful and versatile tool for managing audio playback using the Windows Multimedia API.
+Audio Playback C# is a powerful and versatile tool for managing audio playback using the Windows Multimedia API.
 This application provides a comprehensive set of features for playing audio, making it an essential resource for developers and enthusiasts alike.

 ![001](https://github.com/JoeLumbley/Audio-Playback/assets/77564255/b6163547-41d4-477d-bd9b-75b84b8f2209)